Disclaimer: I don't own Frozen.

 "Since when have I been under any obligation to make sense to you?"

 Elsa looked at her for a long second before heartily laughing.
 Anna didn't let herself be stunned for too long by the stoic blonde's sudden outburst.
 Elsa was laughing, and the reason why didn't really matter.
-She had never heard her laugh so loud or long before.

 "You're…Y-You're such a dork, you know that?"
 Elsa said through giggles, holding her abdomen.